PurdueCAM2Project/HELPSweb/source/join.rst

 Suppose you have an algorithm that finds the shortest paths in a graph of positive weights for edges.
-Would the algorithm find the longest paths, without cycles, in a graph of positive weights for edges if you replace “>” by “<=” or “>” by “>=”?
+Will the algorithm find the longest paths, without cycles, in a graph of positive weights for edges if you replace “>” by “<=” or “>” by “>=”?
 Explain the reason.